mattsouth/vagrant-ldap-repl/README.md

 Once the Vagrant boxes are up and running a replicated ldap directory is available at:
 * ldap://192.168.50.50 (hub)
 * ldap://192.168.50.51 (node1)
+* ldap://192.168.50.52 (node2)

-The ldap directory is available read-only with anonymous authentication To write to the directory you will need to logon with the User DN 'dc=dpuk,dc=org' and password 'admin'
+The ldap directories are available read-only with anonymous authentication To write to the directory you will need to logon with the User DN 'cn=admin,dc=test,dc=net' and password 'admin'

 see https://help.ubuntu.com/lts/serverguide/openldap-server.html for details of setup.
 Note that the install transcribed to provision.sh is slightly different,